 — Smart Moves: Why Learning Isn't All in Your Head, Carla Hannaford

-Our indoor and outdoor play spaces are designed with the child’s tactile, vestibular, and proprioceptive senses in mind.
+Our indoor and outdoor spaces are designed with children’s tactile, vestibular, proprioceptive, and interoceptive systems in mind.

-Along with soccer and games of their own devising, children jump rope, hula hoop, hopscotch, play clapping games, string games, dance, etc, etc.
+Children run through the yard playing chase, tag, and many games of their own devising.
+They jump rope, hula hoop, hopscotch, play clapping games, string games, dance, etc, etc.

 We are very hardy at Ziji.
 We’re outside everyday, in all kinds of weather for an hour or so every morning and, often, at other times of the day as well.